-Currently, these vehicles need to meet the Euro IV standard for particulate matter (PM), whether used for commercial or for private purposes.
+Currently, these vehicles must meet the Euro IV standard for particulate matter (PM), whether used for commercial or for private purposes.

 On 26 October 2020 we will introduce stronger LEZ emissions standards London-wide for heavy vehicles including lorries, buses and coaches.